Sage-Bionetworks/synapsePythonClient/docs/Credentials.rst

     import synapseclient
     syn = synapseclient.login()

-The .synapseConfig also supports a legacy :code:`apikey` which can be used with a :code:`username` instead of :code:`password` or :code:`authtoken`, however API key support in the .synapseConfig is considered deprecated in favor of personal access tokens which can be scoped to certain functions and which are revocable.
-If needed your legacy :code:`apikey` can also be obtained from your synapse.org Settings.
+For legacy compatibility, the :code:`.synapseConfig` :code:`[authentication]` section also supports :code:`apikey`, which can be used instead of :code:`username` + :code:`password` pair, or :code:`authtoken`, however API key support in the .synapseConfig is considered deprecated in favor of personal access tokens (:code:`authtoken`) which can be scoped to certain functions and are revocable.
+If needed, your legacy :code:`apikey` can also be obtained from your synapse.org Settings.

 Letting the Operating System Manage Your Synapse Credentials
 ============================================================